vediicaa/ATPG-GirlHackathon/README.md

 # ATPG-GirlHackathon
 The project aims to develop an algorithm for fault detection in combinational circuits.
-The code is written under the assumption that only one stuck at fault will be generated.It is inlfuenced from the D algorithm adn uses a path tracking algorithm to test the faulty nodes and generate the test vector.
+The code is written under the assumption that only one stuck at fault will be generated.It is inlfuenced from the D algorithm and uses a path tracking algorithm to test the faulty nodes and generate the test vector.

 Make sure to have a g++ compiler for running the files